sentubiswas013/ReactJs/assets/css/02-javascript/02-javascript-160-answer-02-AQD.md

 Object.assign(obj1, obj2); // obj1 is now {a: 1, b: 3, c: 4}
 ```

-###  Question 69: What is the difference between shallow copy and deep copy in JavaScript?
+###  69: What is the difference between shallow copy and deep copy in JavaScript?

 **Answer:**
 *  **Shallow copy** copies only the first level of properties - nested objects still share references